-Today we will continue talking about the possibilities of beGateway, the White Label platform for Internet payments accepting and processing created by eComCharge company.
+Today we will continue talking about the possibilities of beGateway, the White Label payment platform for Internet payments accepting and processing created by eComCharge company.
 Let’s look at the transaction types and the opportunities that a payment service provider, given their processing system is based on beGateway, can offer their Internet merchants in terms of accepting payments by bank cards.

 Why bank cards?
 Firstly, because it is the most popular means of payment in online stores.